-How does this study compare with other prediction-related research in plagiarism detection studies?
-Most of the plagiarism prediction research was based upon controlled interventions, human demographics, topic knowledge, and situations.
-Braumoeller and Gaines (2001) used a software called EVE (www.canexus.com) to conduct a plagiarism study using student assignments with and without student warnings explaining plagiarism detection.
+Most of the other plagiarism prediction research was based upon controlled interventions, human demographics, topic knowledge, and situations.
+Braumoeller and Gaines (2001) used a software called EVE to conduct a plagiarism study using student assignments with and without student warnings explaining plagiarism detection.
 While they concluded that “The results of plagiarism tests should not be taken to be definitive” (p.
 836), they also stated that “At this stage, plagiarism-detection software is useful” (p.
 836).
 While obtaining inconclusive plagiarism statistics, they predicted that just warning students about plagiarism detection seemed to make students more diligent in avoiding plagiarism activities.

 Jocoy and DiBiase (2006) also attempted to predict the outcomes from a student intervention but used Turnitin for plagiarism detection instead of EVE.
 Having measured plagiarism rates on their students’ first assignment without the students having any knowledge of Turnitin, they then provided a Turnitin demonstration and warned about the consequences of plagiarism.
 When Jocoy and DiBiase evaluated the second assignment, they suggested that they found a statistically insignificant, but measurable drop in plagiarism rates.